 It was a cold, cold winter, and it ended with the rains which are carrying on still.
-As I’m due to travel next week, I thought it time I got your witch’s garden ready for the spring, so I can return to find things well on their way.
+As I’m due to travel next week, I thought it time I got the witch’s garden ready for the spring, so I can return to find things well on their way.

 I’ve decided to scale back the vegetable garden in the back.
 Nothing much ever seems to come from it, and I had quite a bit of luck last summer with containers on the back porch.
 So I’m expanding that instead, and planting grass where for the past few years I’ve had blackberries, more grapes, pumpkins and corn.
 I’m not a fucking farmer, I’m a gardener.
 The sunflowers will go in front of the back porch.